reasonml-editor/atom-ide-reason/README.md

 ## Custom toolchain path per project

-Add one line in your `package.json`, multi path can be separated by comma (",").
+Add one line in your `package.json`, multi path can be an array.

 ```json
 {